JuliaGraphics/Luxor.jl/docs/src/transforms.md

 ![translate](assets/figures/translate.png)

-`scale()` scales the current workspace by the specified amounts in x and y.
+`scale(x, y)` or `scale(n)` scales the current workspace by the specified amounts.
 Again, it's relative to the current scale, not to the document's original.

 ```@example
 using Luxor, Colors # hide